-They information - for explanato .,,

-Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on 25 January 2023

-Policy published on school website 15 March 2023

-Policy contact name and position Kay Bishop, Senior Executive Assistant

-Amendments after determination 1 -

-Department for Education school l number 878-2003

-Age range 4 to 11

-Type of school Academy primary school

-Admissions authority Ventrus Multi-Academy Trust

-Normal round intake Reception

-Published Admission Number 20 30

-Priority for children to another se Cullompton Community College 1

-Priority for children from another setting No

-Designated religious character No

-Priority according to faith No

-Admissions catchment area Yes - see below

-Entitlement to free transport fron า Yes, if this is the closest school available to home

-Devon County Council 2 Yes, if home is in the school's catchment area

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Forn า Yes - only to be used for exceptional need priority.
-See below

-Key Dates Normal round to Re eception

-When to apply 15 Novem ber 2023 to 15 January 2024

-Decision 16 April 20 024

-When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later 3

-Deadline to submit appeal 31 May 2024

-Deadline to hear appeal 26 July 2024 4 0244

-Key Dates In-Year admission

-ne 2024 for Year Groups 1 to 6

-from 1 Sep ptember 2024 for Reception

-Decision within 15 school days of an application

-When to submit appeal from 20 school days after refusal

-Deadline to hear appeal within 30 school days of the form being submitted
+, , 4 Nevember 2000 to C. January 2002 Policy consultation period 1 November 2022 to 6 January 2023 Policy determined on 25 January 2023 Policy published on school webs 15 March 2023 Policy contact name and position Kay Bishop, Executive Team Support Officer, Kay.Bishop@thsp.org.uk Amendments after determination 1 This school was a part of the Ventrus Multi-Academy Trust at determination.
+Harbour Schools Partnership became the admission authority on 1 April 2025.
+Department for Education school l number 878-2003 Age range 4 to 11 Type of school Academy primary school Admissions authority Harbour Schools Partnership Normal round intake Reception Published Admission Number 20 30 Priority for children to another setting Cullompton Community College 1 Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to free transport from Yes - if this is the closest school available to home Devon County Council 2 Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form 1 Yes - only to be used for exceptional need priority.
+See below Key Dates Normal round to Re ception When to apply 15 Novem ber 2023 to 15 January 2024 Decision 16 April 2024 When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later 3 Deadline to submit appeal 31 May 2024 Deadline to hear appeal 26 July 202 24 4 Key Dates In-Year admission ne 2024 for Year Groups 1 to 6 otember 2024 for Reception Decision within 15 school days of an application When to submit appeal ubmit appeal from 20 school days after refusal Deadline to hear appeal within 30 s school days of the form being submitted